Digital River coordinated fulfillments

 For next steps:

-state, you retrieve data from that order and use it to create a fulfillment order.
-This request instructs Digital River's fulfillment services to initiate fulfillment of the order's physical products.
+In the distributed model, once you build the checkout and submit the order, and then either or receive an in an , you retrieve data from that order and use it to .This request instructs Digital River's fulfillment services to initiate fulfillment of the order's physical products.

 The event's payload informs you which items and in what quantity have been shipped to the customer.
-These shipped events also contain a unique identifier that allows you to share tracking information with the customer.
+These shipped events also contain a unique identifier that allows you to share with the customer.

-event, retrieve its order, product, and shipment data and use it to define and submit a POST/fulfillments
+Each time you receive a event, retrieve its order, product, and shipment data and use it to and a POST/fulfillments

-events.
+In this model, you also need handle events.
 The source of these events is either requests that your system makes or cancellation notifications sent by the product's fulfiller.

-event informs you which items, and in what quantity, have been cancelled.
-Each time you receive a cancelled event, retrieve its order and product data and use it to define and submit a POST/fulfillments
+The payload of each event informs you which items, and in what quantity, have been cancelled.
+Each time you receive a cancelled event, retrieve its order and product data and use it to and a POST/fulfillments

 request.
 This request instructs Digital River's payment services to the appropriate amount of an payment .